Jerry Reitman: Charitable work

 Reitman served as the chairman of the board of Governors at the Children's Miracle Network Hospitals for more than 20 years.
 As a result of his work with the Children's Miracle Network, he was invited to the White House in 2009 and met with President Barack Obama.

 Awards

-Reitman received recognition and many awards for his successful work as an advertising executive.
-For example, the city of New Orleans, Louisiana gifted him with the key to the city.
+The city of New Orleans, Louisiana gifted him with the key to the city.
 Other awards he has received include the Direct Marketers Silver Apple, the Charles S. Downs Award and the Direct Marketer of Year Award.